milahu/collapseos/emul/README.md

 Normally, running this step should yield the exact same `boot.bin` and `z80c.bin` as before, unless of course you've changed the source.

-## runbin

-This is a very simple tool that reads binary z80 code from stdin, loads it in memory starting at address 0 and then run the code until it halts.
-The exit code of the program is the value of `A` when the program halts.

-This is used for unit tests.

 ## Problems?

 If the libz80-wrapped zasm executable works badly (hangs, spew garbage, etc.),